Orange-OpenSource/casskop/website/docs/3_configuration_deployment/5_cassandra_configuration.md

 Typical overwriting files may be :

-- cassandra.yaml
-- jvm.options
-- specifying a pre_run.sh script
+- specifying a pre_run.sh and/or post_run.sh script

 See the example below: